River Garnock

-The River Garnock (Gairneag / Abhainn Ghairneig), the smallest of Ayrshire's six principal rivers, has its source on the southerly side of the Hill of Stake in the heart of the Clyde Muirshiel Regional Park.
-About a mile and a half south of this starting point the untested stream tumbles over the Spout of Garnock, the highest waterfall in Ayrshire, once thought to be the river's origin.
-The river then continues, for a total length of 20 mi or so, through the towns of Kilbirnie, Glengarnock, Dalry and Kilwinning to its confluence with the River Irvine at Irvine Harbour.
+The River Garnock (Gairneag / Abhainn Ghairneig), the smallest of Ayrshire's six principal rivers, has its source on the southern side of the Hill of Stake in the heart of the Clyde Muirshiel Regional Park.
+About 1+1/2 mi south of this starting point the stream tumbles over the Spout of Garnock, the highest waterfall in Ayrshire, once thought to be the river's origin.
+The river then continues, for a total length of around 20 mi, through the towns of Kilbirnie, Glengarnock, Dalry and Kilwinning to its confluence with the River Irvine at Irvine Harbour.

-The main tributaries are the Rye Water and Caaf Water which join north and south of Dalry respectively and the Lugton Water which joins just south of Kilwinning.
+The main tributaries are the Rye Water and Caaf Water, which join north and south of Dalry respectively, and the Lugton Water, which joins just south of Kilwinning.